nickgreenway/Hubitat/README.md

 # Hubitat

-A driver for GE/Jasco Z wave switches that allow full compatibility with home assistant Via habitat.
+A driver for GE/Jasco Z wave fan controlers that allow full compatibility with home assistant Via habitat.